-Trying to shake the impression - and Republican allegations - that he is hiding details about his investment in the Arkansas Whitewater land deal, Clinton agreed to release his tax returns for 1978, 1979 and 1980.
-Also, he said he would release a new accounting of his investment that would show he lost roughly \$47,000 on the land taxes as a result of their Whitewater investments is one on which it's hard for Clinton to look good, and one where the potential for embarrassment is large.
+Trying to shake the impression - and Republican allegations - that he is hiding details Arkansas Whitewater land deal, Clinton agreed to release a new accounting of his investment that would show he lost roughly \$47,000 on the land a news conference televised by all the major networks.

+For one thing, the issue that the Clintons may owe back taxes as a result of their Whitewater investments is one on which it's hard for Clinton to look good, and one where the potential for embarrassment is large.
 The president has also had a problem in the past with seeming evasive, on issues of ethics and judgement.
 The news conference was part of a campaign of more openness on an issue that the White House has been powerless to stifle.
 It coincides with polls showing his approval ratings have been steadily ebbing from their high-water levels in deal - \$22,200 less than he had estimated during the presidential campaign.
-And he said he had waived any executive privilege and was fully cooperating with the special counsel investigating Whitewater, to the tune of turning over some 14,000 documents to his staff. a news conference televised by January.
+And he said he had waived any executive privilege and was fully cooperating with the special counsel investigating Whitewater, to the tune of turning over some 14,000 documents to his staff.
+January.
+A nationwide Times Mirror survey, conducted this past weekend and released on Thursday, found Clinton's job rating had dipped to 45 per-cent approval and 42 percent disapproval.
+That compares to 51 percent approval and 35 percent disapproval in January in the same survey.
+Other polls have also shown a similar deterioration of Clinton's support.
+But the Times Mirror survey shows a direct link to the Whitewater affair.
+The poll suggested a growing belief that the Whitewater case was disrupting the administration's ability to deal with major policy issues.